voxel51/fiftyone/docs/source/environments/index.rst

     !pip install fiftyone

-and load datasets and create sessions as usual:
+and load datasets as usual.
+When you run :meth:`launch_app() <fiftyone.core.session.launch_app>` in a notebook, an App window will be opened in the output of your current cell.

 .. code-block:: python
     :linenos: